 General Information

-This interdisciplinary program will educate the participant to successfully master the novel technical and economic challenges at the crossroads of computer science, software engineering, next-generation communication systems, and media.
+This interdisciplinary program will educate the participant to successfully master the novel technical and economic challenges at the crossroads of computer science, software engineering, next-generation information systems, data science and all types of media.
+The program is distinguished by its international orientation, its focus on IT competence, and its high level of integration of teaching and research.

 The master's program in Media Informatics consists of three main blocks:

-• Computer science and mathematical foundations
+• Computer and Communication Technologies

 • Multimedia Technology